-Value Notes Statement The name of the statement.
-SQL ID The ID value of the SQL statement.
-Child Number The child number in the database.
-Parsing User ID The ID of the user who parsed the statement.
-Plan Hash Value The execution value of the statement.
-CPU Cumulative CPU time for the process. (measured in "ticks", an arbitrary unit of time) Physical IO Cumulative disk reads and writes for the process. (total count) Memory Usage Number of pages in the procedure cache that are currently allocated to this process.
+Event: wait for someone else to finish reading in ma 355 SQL 🚰 Sessions 🐰 Procedures Statements CPU Physical 10 Memory Usage Execu X DELETE FROM codruta.t1 WHERE jjj = (select max(jjj) from codruta.t1) 3036 8 - SEE WHILE (SELECT COUNT() FROM codruct a.t1) > 1 BEE jjj = (select max(jjj) from codruta.t1) END 0 1625 8 Value Notes Notes Statement The name of the statement.
+The name of the statement.
+SQL ID The ID value of the SQL stateme ent.
+Child Number The child number in the databa The child number in the database.
+Parsing User ID The ID of the user who parsed the The ID of the user who parsed the statement.
+Plan Hash Value The execution value of the state The execution value of the statement.
+CPU Cumulative CPU time for the pro unit of time) Cumulative CPU time for the process. (measured in "ticks", an arbitra unit of time) Physical IO Cumulative disk reads and write Cumulative disk reads and writes for the process. (total count) Memory Usage this process.
+A negative number Number of pages in the procedure cache that are currently allocated to this process.
 A negative number indicates that the process is freeing memory allocated by another process.
-Executions The number of times the statement was executed.
-Activity (%) A graphical representation of the distribution of execution and wait time for the statement or statement component.
+Executions The number of times the statem nent wa as execute ed.
+Activity (%) A graphical representation of the distribution of execution and wait tin for the statement or statement component.